 Searching for “web design software” may seem exciting (or daunting) at first, potentially presenting a wealth of choices.

-Truth be told, the vast majority of these web design programs are aimed at individual consumers or small-business owners.
+Truth be told, the vast majority of these web design software programs are aimed at individual consumers or small-business owners.
 When software companies tout their “free design templates” or brag that “you don’t have to be a professional to create your own website,” the web design program probably isn’t for you.

 Using tools that fit your specific design needs is essential to producing your best (and most efficient) web design product.
 We’ve compiled a short list of the top web design software programs appropriate for creative professionals, including paid products, as well as some freebies from the open-source community: